 Heavy bleeding can cause anemia.
-Fibroids that erupt near your fallopian tubes prevent your eggs from entering your uterus.
+Fibroids that erupt near your fallopian tubes can prevent your eggs from entering your uterus.
 Some women have pregnancy complications and repeated miscarriages in part due to the presence of uterine fibroids.

-Diagnostic Uterine Fibroids Ultrasound
+Diagnostic Ultrasound for Uterine Fibroids

 - Transvaginal, which involves placing a long wand inside your vagina

-Focused Ultrasound for Fibroids
+Focused Ultrasound as a Treatment for Fibroids

-The benefits of this treatment method include:
+The potential benefits of this treatment method include: